tilezen/joerd/README.md

   * `gmted` downloads data from GMTED, a global topology dataset at 30 or 15 arc-seconds.
   * `srtm` downloads data from SRTM, an almost-global 3 arc-second topology dataset.
 * `logging` has a single section, `config`, which gives the location of a Python logging config file.
+* `jobs` controls how Joerd runs jobs.
+The defaults are reasonable, so this whole section may be omitted.
+Current subsections are:
+  * `num_threads` is how many threads to use when downloading files or generating output images.
+Defaults to the number of CPUs on the host computer.
+  * `chunksize` is how many jobs to assign to a single thread at once.
+The default is a heuristic which tries to balance large chunk size for greater throughput and small chunk size for better load balance.

 License
 -------